Dynatrace/dynatrace-operator/README.md

   name: dynakube
   namespace: dynatrace
 spec:
-  # dynatrace api url including `/api` path at the end
+  # Dynatrace apiUrl including the `/api` path at the end.
+  # For SaaS, set `YOUR_ENVIRONMENT_ID` to your environment ID.
-  # either set ENVIRONMENTID to the proper tenant id or change the apiUrl as a whole, e.q. for Managed
+  # For Managed, change the apiUrl address.
+  # For instructions on how to determine the environment ID and how to configure the apiUrl address, see https://www.dynatrace.com/support/help/reference/dynatrace-concepts/environment-id/.
   apiUrl: https://ENVIRONMENTID.live.dynatrace.com/api

   # name of secret holding `apiToken` and `paasToken`
   # if unset, name of custom resource is used
   #
   # tokens: ""

   # Optional: Sets Network Zone for OneAgent and ActiveGate pods
   # Make sure networkZones are enabled on your cluster before (see https://www.dynatrace.com/support/help/setup-and-configuration/network-zones/network-zones-basic-info/)